f1shl3gs/prust/README.md

 prust:  3259.56 op/s,  1275.62 M/s, 1.84s
 ```

-`NOTE`: `prust` does not support Cow, so the decoding performance is not as good as `quick-protobuf`.
+`NOTE`: With your real world workloads, `prust` might not be the fastest, you should always
+test it by yourself.

 ## Example
 - Add `prust` to `build-dependencies`